 Hot Desking Software that will make Hot Desking Easier

 1. Interactive Floorplan For a Good Desk Availability Overview

-Let’s tackle the first tool that you will need for a well-functioning Hot Desking solution.
+Let's tackle the first tool you will need for a well-functioning Hot Desking solution.
 Because workspaces are no longer guaranteed due to lower numbers of desks, employees will need some sort of tool where they can see how many spaces are available and if they can take a space upon arrival.
-Interactive floorplans of your office that can be accessed through a web browser or smartphone app makes sure that employees can see availability status for desks even if they are at home.
-An interactive floorplan often includes booking functionality, making it possible for employees to book desks before coming to the office or days in advance, helping them to effectively plan their week.
+Interactive floorplans of your office that can be accessed through a web browser or smartphone app ensure that employees can see the availability status for desks even if they are at home.
+An interactive floorplan often includes booking functionality, allowing employees to book desks before coming to the office or days in advance, helping them to plan their week effectively.